The Independent Voice for Conservative Values

-The Carthaginians, the Phoenicians, and the Philistines are not the only ancient people who have totally disappeared from history.
-The Sumerians, the Akkadians, the Babylonians, the Assyrians, the Canaanites, the Hitites, the Minoans, and even the ancient Egyptians have all come and gone.
+The Carthaginians, the Phoenicians, and the Philistines are not the only ancient people to have disappeared from the world stage.
+There were the Sumerians, the Akkadians, the Babylonians, the Assyrians, the Canaanites, the Hitites, the Minoans, and even the ancient Egyptians have all come and gone.
 None of these ancient civilizations exist anymore today.
 Their cultures have all disappeared.
 The people who inhabit Egypt today are not the descendants of the ancient Egyptians who built the pyramids.
-Today's Egyptians are mostly Arabs, the descendants of desert dwelling Arab tribes who originally inhabited the land east of the Jordan River.
-They were transplanted to Egypt after the Muslim conquests of the 7th Century.
-The Arab Egyptians of today are not related in any way to the ancient Egyptians of the past.
-Prior to their defeat by the armies of Mohammed the ancient Egyptians had developed a civilization without equal which lasted for over five thousand years.
-The ancient Egyptians were not Arabs as most of them are today.
-They were a Hamitic people descended from Ham just like the Philistines and the Phoenicians and the Canaanites were.
-The Arabs who live there today are not related ethnically, culturally, linguistically, or even historically to the ancient Egyptians.
-The ancient Egyptians have for all practical purposes disappeared from history too, just like the Philistines of old.
-Their culture, language, and civilization has disappeared with them.
-We can only read about them in history books.
+Today's Egyptians are mostly Arabs, the descendants of the same desert dwelling Arab tribes who originally inhabited the land east of the Jordan River.
+They were transplanted to Egypt after the Muslim conquests of North Africa in the 7th Century.
+They are a Semitic people descended from Shem just like the Jews are.
+The Arabs who live in Egypt today are not related ethnically, culturally, linguistically, or even historically to the ancient Egyptians.

-Now if you pay close attention you might learn something that you didn't already know about the conflicted history of the Middle East.
-The Jews are Hebrews.
-The word Hebrew is an English word derived from the ancient word Ebrim, or Evrim.
-The Hebrews moved into the area occupied by the Philistines and the Canaanites, and over the next few centuries they subdued these heathen tribes and created their own civilization and culture which thrived there for over a thousand years until they were conquered first by the ancient Babylonians and later by the armies of Rome.
-After being conguered by the Babylonians they were forcibly removed from the land, but they eventually returned and rebuilt their little Jewish kingdom and their ancient civilization under the rule of King Darius of Persia.
+Here is something you may not have known about the conflicted history of the Middle East.
+Jews are Hebrews.
+The word Hebrew is an English word derived from the word Ebrim, or Evrim.
+The Jews are Hebrews who moved into the area once inhabited by the Philistines and the Canaanites.
+Over time they subdued and assimilated these heathen tribes and created their own civilization and culture which thrived in that land for over a thousand years until they were conquered first by the ancient Babylonians and then later by the armies of Rome.
+After their conquest by the Babylonians they were forcibly removed from the land, but they eventually returned and rebuilt their little kingdom and their ancient civilization under the rule of King Darius of Persia.